- Admission procedure for level studies

 Paper copies of all requested documents (including printed, dated and signed application form) should be sent to the following address:

 NB!
 Please do not send the paper copies out before you have received the positive feedback through the DreamApply Estonia application system!

 The university has the right to send candidates’ educational documents to the Estonian ENIC/NARIC Centre for evaluation.
 The function of candidates’ previous qualification(s) (formal access to further study) will be evaluated.
 For more information, please visit the Estonian ENIC/NARIC Centres’ homepage.

 The procedure may take up to 30 days starting from the day that candidates’ paper documents arrive at the university.
 The evaluation decision is made available to the candidate in the online application system DreamApply.
 The decision will include a short explanation based on an analysis of the educational system of the country the diploma has been issued in.
+In the case the evaluation result is negative, the candidate's application will be rejected.
 If not satisfied with the result of the evaluation, the candidate has the right to appeal the decision.
 In order to appeal the decision, the applicant shall send a written reasoned appeal along with additional documents to the e-mail address email@example.com.
 The appeal has to be submitted within 7 days starting from the date the decision was uploaded to DreamApply.

-May 31 for the EU, UK, Georgian, Turkish and Ukraine students.
+May 31 for the EU, UK, Georgian, Turkish and Ukrainian students.

 The final decision about admittance is announced at the end of June, 2024.

 July 15 is the deadline for late documents of students who applied on time and notified the university about the delay of the documents.
 Please notice that no new applications are accepted after the deadlines indicated above.